project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_mobile_setup.md

 Response body:

 {"result":{"key":"<implementation-name>-mobile-app-<version-number>","secret":"<secret>"}} Use the value of "key" and "secret" from the response above for MOBILE_APP_KEY and MOBILE_APP_SECRET configuration in respective environments in gradle.properties file.

-Example:
+The following are examples:

 **dev_mobile_app_key = "<implementation-name>-mobile-app-<version-number>"
 dev_mobile_app_secret = "<secret>"**

 **Producer Key**

-Replace the producer id PRODUCER_ID for respective environments in sunbird.properties
+Replace the <b>PRODUCER_ID</b> for respective environments in sunbird.properties with "dev.sunbird.app"

-Like "dev.sunbird.app".

 **Fabric credentials:**